Neha-005/Web-Dev-II_SA-1_Clone-Tasks/README.md

 **Task 2: Advance Layout**

-Project Description
+Project Description:-

 watch.it is a responsive website for a  made-up movie streaming platform.
 Designed for mobile, tablet, and desktop views, it displays movie cards in a grid layout, adhering to specified brand colours, fonts, and layout requirements.

-Technologies Used
+Technologies Used:-

 HTML5: Structure and content.
 CSS3 (SCSS): Styling and layout, including responsive design.
 Google Fonts: Teko and Lato font families.

-Target Devices
+Target Devices:-

 Mobile: 360px-720px
 Tablet: 720px-1024px
 Desktop: 1024px and up